 What happens next?
 Let's say we wait an entire year.
 What's in the room?
 Still just ten tennis balls, right?
 Because there is no other force in existence.
 And we know that ten ordinary tennis balls -- no matter how much time passes -- cannot spawn new ones.
 Or anything else for that matter.

 Okay, what if there were six tennis balls in the room to begin with?
 Would that change the situation?
 No, not really.
 Alright then, what if there were a million tennis balls?
 Still no change.
-All we've got in the room is tennis balls, no matter how many there are.
+All we've got in the room are tennis balls, no matter how many there are.

 What we find out is that quantity is not an issue.
 If we go back to the very beginning of all things, the quantity of the Something that must have existed is not what's important.
 Or is it?